BenWRees/Research-Papers/README.md

-First-order Stochastic Algorithms for Escaping From Saddle Points in Almost Linear Time:	Yi Xu, Rong Jin, Tianbao Yang Optimal and Efficient Designs of Experiments:	Unknown Clover Action for Blue Gene-Q and Iterative solvers for DWF:	Karthee Sivalingam, Peter Boyle
+First-order Stochastic Algorithms for Escaping From Saddle Points in Almost Linear Time:	Yi Xu, Rong Jin, Tianbao Yang Optimal and Efficient Designs of Experiments:	Unknown Clover Action for Blue Gene-Q and Iterative solvers for DWF:	Karthee Sivalingam, Peter Boyle A Companion for the Kiefer–Wolfowitz–Blum Stochastic Approximation Algorithm:	Unknown